 Unfortunately, insurance companies are not interested in providing the full payment on your personal injury claim regardless of whether you sustain an injury in a car accident, apartment complex accident, or movie theater accident.
 It is not uncommon for insurance companies to deny claims or minimize the settlement in violation of your right to recover the full amount of money to cover your damages.

-Our experienced movie theater accident attorney in Philadelphia explains that insurance companies treat you as nothing more than their walking profit.
+Our skilled premises liability lawyer explains that insurance companies treat you as nothing more than their walking profit.
 You pay them for your insurance in full, while they are looking for ways to pay you as little as possible.

 That’s why it is so important to understand your legal rights when filing a personal injury claim against a movie theater.
 Under Pennsylvania law, movie theaters have a duty to keep their properties in a safe condition free of any unreasonable hazards.
 If you were injured by a reasonably foreseeable condition on the property, you may be entitled to sue the owner of the movie theater for his or her failure to prevent the accident.